 In my beef stock/soy sauce marinade, where did all this nasty congealed fat come from? [more inside]

 I'm looking for movies and TV shows that have futuristic depictions of education.
 Can you help me find them? [more inside]

+A friend of mine is designing a clinical trial to determine the comparative effectiveness of different methods of pain control during IUD insertion.
+The problem is, there isn’t a lot of existing literature on what women are actually being offered out in the real world, and what does exist is pretty low quality.
 If you have an IUD, and if you were offered pain control measures during insertion, what were they?
 How effective those measures were isn't really relevant here, because that's what the trial is designed to figure out; I’m just trying to help her get a sense of what the current state of practice is so that the design of the study can be as robust and relevant as possible.
 For Science!

 What are some good resources to help explain the Big Bang, evolution and, the meaning of life to my delightful 5 year-old nephew?
 Fairly equal emphasis for each, but I am stumped most by "but why are all the things and people here, mayurasana?" than the rest. [more inside]